alanshlam/novel/book1/readme.md

 ## Introduction for [Chapter 9: Suicide Mission](./The%20Inverted%20Sky/ch/ch9.md)
 Upon his return to the Caspian Combine, Sean must first navigate a dangerous debriefing, crafting a masterful report to protect his men and bury the conspiracy.
 But his "reward" is a new assignment: piloting a high-risk rescue mission for "Task Force Revenant"—a disposable team of honorable soldiers the Combine wants to disappear.
 When the mission is revealed to be a deadly trap, Sean is once again forced to fight for his life, alone and behind enemy lines.

+## Introduction for [Chapter 10: Infiltration])(./The%20Inverted%20Sky/ch/ch10.md)
+Alone and wounded behind enemy lines, Sean makes a vow: he will not abandon his captured team.
+This marks his final  break with the Combine's cynical system.
+He begins a new, personal war—a one-man infiltration operation to locate his comrades and prepare for a rescue that no one will authorize and no one will support.

 ---
 # [逆轉蒼穹](./逆轉蒼穹) 翻譯自 [The Inverted Sky](./The%20Inverted%20Sky)